HEART TO GOD,

 The National Headquarters is located in Prague and is led by the National Leader for the Czech Republic.
-At the moment this is Major Teunis T. Scholtens from the Netherlands.
+At the moment this is Pplk.
+Frank Gjeruldsen from the Norway.
 The national headquarters secures contacts with the Czech central authorities, coordinates activities around the country and maintains contacts with the international Salvation Army.

 If you are looking to contact the Armáda spásy, you are welcome to contact our headquarters at: